 We aim to improve young people’s life chances because adolescence is as much about new opportunities as new risks.

-The Centre for Adolescent Health is led by Professor Susan Sawyer and is a collaboration between our campus partners, The Royal Children’s Hospital and The University of Melbourne.
+The Centre for Adolescent Health is led by Professor Susan Sawyer and is a collaboration between our campus partners, The Royal Children’s Hospital and the University of Melbourne.

-We are a World Health Organisation (WHO) Collaborating Centre in Adolescent Health and we focus on adolescence as a critical life stage.
+We are a World Health Organization (WHO) Collaborating Centre in Adolescent Health and we focus on adolescence as a critical life stage.
 This includes the transition from childhood into adolescence and the transition beyond adolescence into adult life.

 We are recognised nationally, and internationally for: